FISH BALLS with Sicilian flavours

 unknown

-Spaghetti and fish balls?
+Spaghetti and this mixture of fish balls?
 Why not?

 PESCE IN BIANCO (Plain fish).
 MAIONESE (Mayonnaise)